Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Conclusions and Extensions

 In this paper simulation based gradient algorithms have been presented for adaptively optimizing a constrained average cost finite state MDP.
 First a parameterization of the randomized control policy using spherical coordinates was presented.
-Then a novel measure-valued gradient estimator using WD phantoms for short batch sizes was presented.
-The ensuing algorithm for estimating gradients of the cost and constraints does not require explicit knowledge of the transition probabilities of the MDP or any off-line simulations.
+Then a novel measure-valued gradient estimator using frozen phantoms was presented.
+The frozen phantoms were based on ``cut and paste'' techniques which look at the past observation history.
+By filtering these frozen phantoms, we derived a parameter free consistent algorithm for estimating gradients of the cost and constraints without explicit knowledge of the transition probabilities of the MDP and without requiring off-line simulations.
+A fast version of the frozen phantom estimator suitable for adaptive control of MDPs with slowly time varying parameters was also given.
 As illustrated in Sec.\ref{sec:numerical}, the resulting gradient estimator has much smaller variance than score function based gradient estimators.
-The WD phantom gradient estimator was then used in a stochastic gradient algorithm with fixed step size in order to track time varying MDP with unknown transition probability matrices.
+The measure-valued gradient estimator was then used in a stochastic gradient algorithm with fixed step size in order to track time varying MDP with unknown transition probability matrices.
 Primal dual and multiplier based stochastic gradient algorithms were presented for handling the constraints.
+These algorithms are nearly optimal in that they converge weakly to a local minimum with a bias -- this bias is identifiable and can be made negligible.